Treatments and Services

 - We are the only children’s hospital in the Pacific Northwest – and one of just a few in the United States – to offer laser ablation surgery for children with some types of brain tumors.

 - We use a “growing prosthesis” in children younger than 10 who have had part of a leg bone removed.
 This reduces the need for surgery to lengthen their affected leg as they grow.
-The plastic implant releases a spring when it is exposed to an electromagnetic field.
-The spring stretches your child's bone so the affected leg matches their healthy leg.

 - Procedures such as sentinel lymph node biopsy help us decide the best therapy for children who have skin cancers or soft tissue cancers.
 Few children’s centers offer this.